Kaanta0/HeavenAndEarth/README.md

 ## Tick System and Cultivation Flow
 - **Tick cadence**: A background task runs every 60 seconds (one in-game day).
 Offline ticks are computed on startup using epoch timestamps so progress continues while the bot is offline.
 - **Cultivation rate**: Default `1.0` exp per tick.
 Experience accumulates automatically; no manual input required.
-- **Breakthroughs**: When required experience for a sub-stage is exceeded, the player advances through the five sub-stages of each layer, then moves to the next layer up to Peak 15th layer.
-Realm breakthroughs beyond Qi Condensation are blocked.
+- **Breakthroughs**: Experience advances through the five sub-stages of each Qi Condensation layer until Peak 15th layer.
+At that cap, a 5-year Foundation bar fills over time, lifting breakthrough chance from 10% to 100% for a manual attempt into Foundation Establishment.

 ## Data and Configuration
 - **Player data**: Stored at `.data/players.toml` (created automatically).
 Do not commit your live data; `.data/` is git-ignored.